BRAINIAC2677/SQL-Notes/README.md

  - The file name denote the corresponding practise section of the book

 ## Things to Keep in Mind:
-- The sql of this repository were written focusing on oracle sql.
+- The sql of this repository were written focusing on oracle sql except pgsql.
 - Most of the files use HR module of oracle sql.
 So before running them, your system must be connected to HR moduel.

 __*This repository contain my solutions to the practise problems.
 Your solution may differ.*__